-I often find myself feeling excited and smiling after having been there multiple times and even just by thinking about Paris.
+I often find myself feeling excited and smiling after having been to Paris multiple times and even just by thinking about Paris.
 For me, Paris not only lives up to its reputation, but it certainly exceeds it.

-It should hopefully give you a solid idea of Paris’ best tourist attractions, the best arrondissements (neighborhoods) to wander around in while taking beautiful photos and videos for your travel memory collection.
+It should hopefully give you a solid idea of Paris’s best tourist attractions, and Paris’s best arrondissements (neighborhoods) for sightseeing while taking beautiful photos and videos for your travel memory collection.

-This article is only a simple guide, and therefore you don’t necessarily have to follow or cover all the destinations in one day.
+This article is only a simple guide, and therefore you don’t necessarily have to follow or cover all the sights to see in Paris in one day.
 I understand that it may take longer to get to and even visit a few museums and walk around in-between places.

-Understandably, you might not even be able to cover some of the highlights added on my best things to do in Paris and 3 to 4 days in Paris itinerary.
+Understandably, you might not even be able to cover some of the highlights added on the best things to do in Paris and the 3 to 4 days in Paris itinerary.